McDonnell Douglas DC-9: Operators

 A total of 976 DC-9s were manufactured.

 As of August 2025, a total of 30 DC-9 series aircraft remain in service, of which 20 are operated by Aeronaves TSM and one passenger aircraft in service with African Express Airways, and the rest in cargo service.

 With the existing DC-9 fleet shrinking, modifications do not appear to be likely to occur, especially since the wing design makes retrofitting difficult.
 DC-9s are therefore likely to be further replaced in service by newer airliners such as Boeing 737, Airbus A320, Embraer E-Jets, and the Airbus A220.

 One former Scandinavian Airlines DC-9-21 is operated as a skydiving jump platform at Perris Valley Airport in Perris, California.
-With the steps on the ventral stairs removed, it is the only airline transport class jet certified to date by the FAA for skydiving operations as of 2006.
+With the steps on the ventral stairs removed, it is the only airline transport class jet certified by the FAA for skydiving operations as of 2006.
 This is the last and only -21 series still airworthy, and after being out of service for over a decade, it returned to the sky on May 7, 2024.

 During the mid–1990s, Northwest Airlines was the largest operator of the type in the world, flying 180 DC-9s.
 After its acquisition of Northwest Airlines, Delta Air Lines operated a sizable fleet of DC-9s, most of which were over 30 years old at the time.
 With severe increases in fuel prices in the summer 2008, Northwest Airlines began retiring its DC-9s, switching to Airbus A319s that are 27% more fuel efficient.
 As the Northwest/Delta merger progressed, Delta returned several stored DC-9s to service.
 Delta Air Lines made its last DC-9 commercial flight from Minneapolis/St. Paul to Atlanta on January 6, 2014, with the flight number DL2014.